 Today more Americans are involved in second marriages than in first.
-And often, remarriage means that either one or both of the partners has children from a previous marriage.
+And often, remarriage means that either one or both of the partners have children from a previous marriage.
 Whenever a parent holds property in Joint Tenancy with a spouse, children are effectively disinherited.
 That's one reason why parents with children from a prior marriage should rarely, if ever, own property in Joint Tenancy with a new spouse.
 Instead, remarried parents should choose ownership strategies that will help them ensure their children are well provided for in the event of their death.

-Even when children from a prior marriage aren't a factor, you may want to think twice about whether you want to give up total control over how the fruits of your life's work are distributed at your death.
-Since many widows and widowers will eventually remarry, there's a strong likelihood that someone your spouse may marry in the future will be the ultimate beneficiary of your estate.
-For some people, that's of little concern.
-But most of us would rather see our assets benefit a relative, friend or favorite charity, rather than some stranger we've never met.
+Even when children from a prior marriage aren't a factor, you may want to think twice about whether you want to give up total control over how the fruits of your life's work are

-&lt;sup>1 This example and the others used throughout this brochure are fictional and are used for illustrative purposes only.
+&lt;sup>1This example and the others used throughout this brochure are fictional and used only for illustrative purposes.